 What’s the One U.N.
 Treaty Trump Should Love?

-Hint: It has to do with mining the oceans for gold.
+Hint: It has to do with mining the oceans for riches.

 - By David BoscoDavid Bosco is an associate professor at Indiana University's School of Global and International Studies.
 He is the author of books on the U.N.
 Security Council and the International Criminal Court, and is at work on a new book about governance of the oceans.